Just B: 2024–2025: Daddy's Girl, Still I Luv You, " , JUST ODD, Too Late, Snow Angel

 In 2024 and 2025, Just B released a series of singles, starting with "Daddy's Girl", released on May 22, 2024, following the group's Just Be With You Tour, during which the song was performed for the first time.

 On January 5, 2025, Just B released the single "Still I Luv You" and the following month, they released a two-song EP titled ", which featured the songs "한걸음만" and "Hoodie."

 On March 28, 2025, Just B released an EP titled JUST ODD, featuring the lead single, "CHEST."
 This release was followed by the JUST ODD Tour, which came to parts of Asia and North America.

 On August 24, 2025, Just B released a single titled "Too Late."

+On October 18 and 25, 2025, Just B made an appearance on episode 3 & 4 of Show It All Vietnam, acting as a performer to battle against the group of shortlisted contestants.

 Just B released their 5th mini album Snow Angel on November 7, 2025.
 The first single, "Going South", was pre-released on October 24, 2025.
 The album was funded in collaboration with the group's fans as part of a crowdfunding campaign.
 Just B will embark on a Listening Tour across America in support of the album.